What is the subsidy rate and what costs are accepted?

 Project costs

-A project must be sufficiently large in terms of investment to qualify for this call.
+A project must be sufficiently large to qualify for the GREEN call.
 This is determined based on the project cost.
-This includes all costs required to carry out the project.
-The combined costs for engineering, investment, installation, preliminary study, operational costs and infrastructure costs must amount to at least 50,000 euros.
+This includes all costs required to implement the project.
+The combined costs for engineering, investment, installation, preliminary study, operational costs and infrastructure costs must amount to at least €50,000.

-Acceptable costs
+Accepted costs

 Ecological investment - standard investment = ecological additional cost